KediOtu/Flame_Alert/README.md

 ![alt text](/images/tutorial6.png)
 ![alt text](/images/tutorial7.png)

 -Lastly, back to the menu and select the panel.
 Then run it.
 You can test it with a lighter.
-When flame detected, the text will change and the buzzer start to buzz!
+When flame detected, the text will change and the buzzer will start to buzz!